 - The way the patient’s body reacts to the medication.

 Antidepressants can affect your body differently as they help you deal with anxiety and depression.
-These annoying symptoms might occur when you start taking the medication.
+These annoying symptoms of depression might occur when you start taking the medication.
 However, if they persist, your dose might be too high.

 - Increased heart rate and blood pressure.